BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 * Want to make sure that if there are 2 or more instance running, they are not in the same AZ -> if one goes down load balancer can redirect the traffic and auto scaler will create an instance in a available AZ -> multi AZs

 ![](pictures/autoscaling_loadbalancing.png)

+## Advantages of using ALB over a classic load balancer
+* Support for Path conditions.
+You can configure rules for your listener that forward requests based on the URL in the request.
+This enables you to structure your application as smaller services, and route requests to the correct service based on the content of the URL.
+* Support for Host conditions.
+You can configure rules for your listener that forward requests based on the host field in the HTTP header.
+This enables you to route requests to multiple domains using a single load balancer.
+* Support for routing based on fields in the request, such as HTTP header conditions and methods, query parameters, and source IP addresses.
+* Support for routing requests to multiple applications on a single EC2 instance.
+You can register an instance or IP address with multiple target groups, each on a different port.
+* Support for redirecting requests from one URL to another.
+* Support for returning a custom HTTP response.
+* Support for registering targets by IP address, including targets outside the VPC for the load balancer.
+* Support for registering Lambda functions as targets.
+* Support for the load balancer to authenticate users of your applications through their corporate or social identities before routing requests.
+* Support for containerized applications.
+Amazon Elastic Container Service (Amazon ECS) can select an unused port when scheduling a task and register the task with a target group using this port.
+This enables you to make efficient use of your clusters.
+* Support for monitoring the health of each service independently, as health checks are defined at the target group level and many CloudWatch metrics are reported at the target group level.
+Attaching a target group to an Auto Scaling group enables you to scale each service dynamically based on demand.
+* Access logs contain additional information and are stored in compressed format.
+* Improved load balancer performance.
+## Creating an auto scaler and load balancer - Creating a template
+1) On the AWS home page, navigate to `Launch Templates` on the left hand side and select `Create Launch Template`
+2) Name your template and add a description of what it is for, usually copying the name is sufficient
+3) Tick the box to provide auto scaling guidance
+4) Either select your `AMI` or the `OS` you would like to use, e.g. ubuntu18.04
+5) Select `t2.micro` for the instance type
+6) Enter your key from the `.ssh` folder
+7) Do not include a launch template, this will be configured in the `auto scaling group (ASG)`
+8) You will want your template to have the same security groups as your original instance, so select the `app` security group instead of making a new one
+9) Select `Advanced details` and scroll down untill you see `User data`
+10) Add the command to allow `npm start` to run in the background
+## Creating an auto scaler and load balancer - Creating the ASG
+1) On the AWS home page, scroll down to `Auto Scaling` and click on `Auto Scaling Groups`
+2) Click `Create an Auto Scaling Group`
+3) Name the group following the accepted format, e.g. name-group-whatisit
+4) Select the template you've made
+5) Click next
+6) On this page, select the 3 subnets we will be using to make our ASG highly availalbe -> eu-west-1a,1b,1c
+7) Click next
+8) Select `Attach to a new load balancer`
+9) Select `Application Load Balancer`
+10) Name the load balancer with the accepted format
+11) Make the load balancer `internet-facing`
+12) Create a `dafault routing` group with the same naming convention
+12) Under health checks, tick `ELB`
+13)